wordofwarning/wordofwarning.org/socialexperiment/jun2026/index.md

 <hr>
 **Blood Bones Jones** · *The Findings of Jacob Charles Trist*

-An immersive horror piece.
+An immersive horror experience.
 Explore the space, and piece together a story.
 Follow Jacob on his discovery of creatures not of this earth and decide if what he's seeing is real or a matter of fiction.

 Content Warning: please click [here](/warnings).

+Performers: Joshua Owen & Lydia Horne

 Faye Jones is a multidisciplinary artist based in the North West.
 With a passion for combining her dance background with her love for horror cinema, Faye is always striving to create creatures not of this earth through thought-provoking choreography and film.